jlikhuva/blog/README.md

 - [ ]  The Rational Treatment of Cancer
 - [ ]  A Compendium of Key Unanswered Questions*
 - [ ]  A Compendium of Whacky Ideas and Wild, Unenlightened Speculation*

-##### Bioinformatics [WIP]

-A distillation of some of the most compelling ideas in bioinformatics, as presented by Compeau et al. in `Bioinformatics Algorithms`

-- [ ]  String Matching: Finding the Origin of Replication
-- [ ]  Randomized Algorithms
-- [ ]  Genome Assembly using de Bruijn Graphs
-- [ ]  Brute-force Algorithms
-- [ ]  Dynamic Programming: Sequence Alignment
-- [ ]  Combinatorial Algorithms
-- [ ]  Evolutionary Tree Reconstruction
-- [ ]  Clustering Algorithms
-- [ ]  Hidden Markov Models
-- [ ]  Computational Proteomics

 ##### Protocols [WIP]